-The parish council has adopted the Code of Conduct as recommended by Shropshire Council.
+The Council has adopted the Code of Conduct as recommended by Shropshire Council.

-All members of the council have completed their Declarations of Disclosable Pecuniary Interests copies of which have been sent to the Shropshire Council Monitoring Officer who is also mandated to publish a copy on the Shropshire Council website.
-Declarations are also available for inspection by the public through the parish council website.
+All members of the Council have completed their Declarations of Disclosable Pecuniary Interests copies of which have been sent to the Shropshire Council Monitoring Officer who is also mandated to publish a copy on the Shropshire Council Website.
+Declarations are also available for inspection by the public through the Parish Council Website.

-All meetings of the council and its standing committees retain a standing item on the agenda to enable members to declare Disclosable Pecuniary Interests.
+All meetings of the Council and its standing committees retain a standing item on the agenda to enable members to declare Disclosable Pecuniary Interests.

 Under the Localism Act 2011("the Act"), a Member who has a Disclosable Pecuniary Interest in a matter which is under consideration, may not participate in the consideration of that matter unless he/she has first obtained a dispensation from the 'relevant authority'.
-Town/parish councils are defined as a 'relevant authority' under the Act, they are responsible for determining requests for a dispensation by a town/parish councillor under Section 33.
+Town/Parish Councils are defined as a 'relevant authority' under the Act, they are responsible for determining requests for a dispensation by a Town/Parish Councillor under Section 33.